How Airtime Scratch Cards Works

 This means strict safety measures are placed to protect the secret code.
 Anyone who tries to guess or crack this could be charged and fined.

-Mapping the total figures show the digits are actually randomly selected and placed.
+Mapping the total figures shows the digits are actually randomly selected and placed.
 Within the digits is a pair that is linearly or otherwise dependent.
 There is a relationship between the 3rd and 6th digits that is based on a linear equation.

 MUST READ: How To File Kra Returns For Employees In Kenya